Top 13 Festivals In Singapore To Celebrate In 2026 | Dates, Timing & more!

 Ans.
 The Hindu Festivals in Singapore are Diwali, Pongal, Thaipusam, Holi, Tamil New Year and Thimithi.

 Q2.
-When does the Singapore Night Festival 2025 take place?
+When does the Singapore Night Festival 2026 take place?

 Q3.
-What are the major festivals celebrated in Singapore in 2025?
+What are the major festivals celebrated in Singapore in 2026?

 Ans.
-The major festivals celebrated in Singapore in 2025 are Thaipusam, Singapore Art Festival, Singapore Food Festival, National Day, Pongal and more.
+The major festivals celebrated in Singapore in 2026 are Thaipusam, Singapore Art Festival, Singapore Food Festival, National Day, Pongal and more.

 Q4.
-What is the dress code For tourists for festivals in singapore?
+What is the dress code for tourists for festivals in Singapore?